Karten Associates

 Related resources:

-My book, Changing How You Manage and Communicate Change
+My book, Changing How You Manage and Communicate Change: Focusing on the Human Side of Change

 My book, Communication Gaps and How to Close Them